sergeyanton/Barrow-Buddy/README.md

 Current version of the product uses h2 database.
 Works on production and test, but does not use the persistent database.

-### Environment Variables:

-[Moved to the Wiki](https://eng-git.canterbury.ac.nz/seng302-2024/team-1000/-/wikis/home#env) This was moved so secrets are not in the codebase

 ## Test User Information:
 | USERNAME | PASSWORD |
 | ------ | ------ |